-Extremely low prices set by the government on electricity, food, and medicine resulted in bare shelves and long lines in grocery stores.
-In “helping” the poor, the government set prices well below their equilibrium.
+Extremely low prices set by the government for electricity, food, and medicine resulted in bare shelves and long lines in grocery stores.
+In "helping" the poor, the government set prices well below their equilibrium.
 Producers could not make a profit at the low prices, and were eventually forced to close their businesses.
 Prices for everything from medicines to toilet paper were controlled by the government.
 (CNN Venezuela Bread Shortage

 .)
 Shortages spawn black markets.
 Indeed, black markets for many items continue to thrive in Venezuela.